Matching Cells: Matching cells, and obstructions to do so

 In particular, the Hall cardinality conditions also constitute some \emph{combinatorial} necessary conditions for a triangulation to admit a transverse nonsingular vector field.
-For example, in Example \ref{dim_4_exm}, not only $X$ does not admit any transverse nonsingular vector field (which is obvious since such a field would be transverse to $M_0$, in contradiction with $\chi(M_1,M_0)\neq 0$), but this holds also for every triangulation of $M$ combinatorially isomorphic with $X$ (e.g. every jiggling of $X$).
+For example, in Example \ref{dim_4_exm}, not only $X$ does not admit any transverse nonsingular vector field (which is obvious since such a field would be transverse to $M_0$, in contradiction with $\chi(M_1,M_0)\neq 0$), but this holds also for every triangulation of $M$ \emph{combinatorially} isomorphic with $X$; and in particular, for every jiggling of $X$.